 What we know and can enjoy today as Remedial, Swedish, Deep Tissue, Sport, Shiatsu, Thai and so many other forms of Massage is the result of persistence and passion of many influencers who opened the path to a bright future for the massage profession and made sure that many more of us will be able to enjoy blissful hours on the table.

 Bookings by appointment only.
-Home visits by request (travel charges apply).
+No home visits for massages.

 Please allow 24 hours for cancellations.